 Visual design is uneven.
 Some of the graphics are haphazardly done, with certain elements being almost ugly.
 In particular, I found those bitmap horizons awful.
 Every time I climbed a tower and wanted to enjoy the view those fake blurry mountains and stationary clouds spoiled it all.
 There seem to be no weather effects and in general the game's visuals have something sterile and unpleasant in them.
 Artistic inspiration is clearly lacking, which further affects immersion in a negative way.
 Maybe I was spoiled by Dishonored, but the contrast between that game's beauty and the negligence of Far Cry 3 was almost jarring.
 The game's world is also quite repetitive - there are interesting locations, but overall it's just a big jungle and not much else.

-works well as an open-world shooter, but lacks depth as an RPG.
+Far Cry 3 is a solid enough open-world shooter, but lacks depth as an RPG.
 You can't talk to any NPCs, character growth is mostly restricted to skills and perks, and side quests are uniformly bland.
 I enjoyed very much chatting with characters in Xenus games and the communication restrictions of Far Cry 3 made the entire role-playing aspect seem more shallow.